Gerhard-Piette/voluptum.org_2025-12-12_20-22/vlpt/vlpt.md

 The memo marker is used to instruct AI about what to create.
 E.g. serialization code for a certain class.

+A memo for AI for intelligent code generation is used instead of other meta data like e.g. annotations in Java.

 ### memo marker